 A child can receive up to 30 hours funded childcare per week (max 570 hours per year) if the parents work at least 16 hours per week and earn more than the national living wage but less than £100,000 per year.

 To claim this funding parents must register on the government childcare service website and obtain an eligibility code.

 Once the eligibility code has been obtained you will need to complete the Warrington Borough Council standard claim form, sign and return to us.

-We need this code as soon as possible before the 31st August.
+We need this code as soon as possible before the start of a term.

-If not then the funding will not start until January and you will be charged £5 per hour.
+If not then the funding will not start until the following term and you will be charged £5.84 per hour.